To the Saints of Northwoods,

 We will not be offering a fellowship/coffee hour.

 We will not engage in a receiving line

 We will continue to offer livestream/worship recordings for those who cannot

 Sunday School, Small Groups and Faith Formation:

 Most Sunday School classes and children's church are back in session with appropriate precautions in place.

 Pastoral Care continues to be offered through phone calls, online

-gatherings, letters, etc. Some one-on-one gatherings may resume while
+gatherings, letters, etc. Some one-on-one gatherings may occur while

 visiting the church secretary, financial secretary, and pastor.

 Church councils and other leadership teams of less than 25 will meet in person in our fellowship hall while wearing masks and